 Second, the lid is liable to come off after repeated use by adults and older adolescents, and there is no way to fix it.

 Best Futsal Ball Review – Buyer’s Guide

 The outer shell of a soccer ball is called the casing.
 Depending on the material the casing is made out of, the soccer ball will be more or less durable.
 It can also have an impact on how easy the ball is to control.
-With Futsal soccer balls, this becomes a bit trickier, because you need the ball to be durable enough to withstand play on a hard court but giving enough to respond to the smaller size and shorter passes.
+With Futsal soccer balls, this becomes a bit trickier, because you need the ball to be durable enough to withstand play on a hard court but give enough to respond to the smaller size and shorter passes.

 Polyurethane, or PU, is seen as the all-around best material for a soccer ball casing.
 It walks the line between durable and responsive better than any of ther other materials used for soccer ball casings.
 In fact, PU is the material used for FIFA regulation soccer balls though technically any of the commonly used materials could conceivably be used.

 For Futsal a specific type of PU often works better: thermoplastic polyurethane.
 TPU is similar to PU in many respects but it sacrifices a bit of responsiveness to provide more durability.
 This is especially important for Futsal soccer balls as the hardcourt takes more of a toll on the ball than a grass or astroturf pitch would.